The AI-native identity security platform

 When creating an API token, Okta assigns the permissions of the currently logged-in user to the token.
 If, for example, you wish to use a Read Only Admin-scoped API token, you must log in to Okta as a user with the Read Only Admin role assigned.

 1. Log into Okta with the account you’ll use to generate the API token.
-The account must have Read Only Administrator, Super Administrator, or a combination of Read Only/App Admin/Group Admin privileges.
+The account must have Super Administrator, the custom read-only role you created above, or a combination of Read Only/App Admin/Group Admin privileges.
 The permissions on the API token affects what features and functionality are available from ConductorOne.
 Before you begin, review the chart in API permissions and ConductorOne capabilities to make sure you’re creating a token with the right permissions for your needs.

 2. In the Okta console, navigate to Security > API and click Tokens.